Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **accessToken**: [SecretBase](#secretbase): Access token for databricks REST API.
 Refer to https://docs.azuredatabricks.net/api/latest/authentication.html.
 Type: string (or Expression with resultType string).
 * **authentication**: any: Required to specify MSI, if using Workspace resource id for databricks REST API.
 Type: string (or Expression with resultType string).
 * **credential**: [CredentialReference](#credentialreference): The credential reference containing authentication information.
+* **dataSecurityMode**: any: The data security mode for the Databricks Cluster.
+Type: string (or Expression with resultType string).
 * **domain**: any (Required): <REGION>.azuredatabricks.net, domain name of your Databricks deployment.
 Type: string (or Expression with resultType string).
 * **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string.
 * **existingClusterId**: any: The id of an existing interactive cluster that will be used for all runs of this activity.
 Type: string (or Expression with resultType string).